gbrrestoration/canonical-reefs/README.md

 ## Resolving discrepancies

-To resolve the above, I have:
+To resolve the above:

-1. Match reefs by their UNIQUE IDs between RME and GBRMPA datasets
+1. Reefs are matched by their UNIQUE IDs between RME and GBRMPA datasets
-2. Find the discrepancies between the two
+2. Determine the discrepancies between the two
 3. Confirm the discrepancies between RME and GBRMPA datasets are the same as the ones reported above
-4. Replace the older IDs with the new ones.
+4. Replace the older IDs with the new updated IDs.
 5. Copy the spatial geometries from the GBRMPA feature set
 6. Reorder the dataframe based on the order given by AC lookup table (which should be identical to the RME features)
-7. The AC lookup table and RME datasets ostensibly match by row order, so I copy columns of interest on that basis.
+7. The AC lookup table and RME datasets ostensibly match by row order, columns of interest are copied on that basis.

 **In conversation with YM.
-Bozec, A. Cresswell, and M. Puotinen, there are several other issues not yet accounted for (to be detailed once all info has been collated).**
+Bozec, A. Cresswell, and M. Puotinen, there are several other issues yet to be accounted for (to be detailed once all info has been collated).**

 ## Relevant details